What Are Washington Redskins' Best Options at QB Position in 2018?

 Kirk Cousins finally being handed the lucrative and lengthy contract he has been denied the last two years is the most obvious way for the Washington Redskins to address their quarterback situation in 2018.

-Giving Cousins a mega-bucks deal is far from the only choice open to the Burgundy and Gold, though.
-Letting Cousins trust the free-agent market to set his worth is another way to go, one creating a host of intriguing options for Washington.
+Giving the 29-year-old a megabucks deal is far from the only choice open to the Burgundy and Gold, though.
+Letting him trust the free-agent market to set his worth is another way to go, one that would create a host of intriguing options for Washington.

 Among them, would be the chance to select Cousins' successor in the draft.
 The 2018 class looks set to offer ample riches at quarterback, but a less-heralded senior could suit the Redskins best thanks to his experience and comfort in the pocket.

-Alternatively, the draft may yield a more viable backup for Cousins than 31-year-old Colt McCoy.
-An exciting rookie could be given a watching brief while Cousins continues under center aware his natural successor is waiting in the wings.
+Alternatively, the draft may yield a more viable backup for the QB than 31-year-old Colt McCoy.
+An exciting rookie could be given a watching brief while Cousins continues under center, aware his successor is waiting in the wings.

 None of these moves would rate as a particular surprise from Washington.
-If the Redskins really want to make a splash they could enter the sweepstakes for one of the established veterans possibly available in 2018, particularly Eli Manning and Drew Brees.
+If the Redskins want to make a splash, they could enter the sweepstakes for one of the established veterans possibly available in 2018, particularly Eli Manning and Drew Brees.

 Signing either would surely give the Redskins a short-term route to success, a genuine temptation for a franchise facing a third season out of four without playoff football this year.